Properties of Dynamical Black Hole Entropy: Geometric Setup

-This means that the perturbed geometry is not a stationary black hole geometry, in particular the true event horizon of the perturbed black hole is not a Killing horizon.
-When perturbing a geometry there is a certain gauge freedom in which points are chosen to correspond in the two slightly different geometries.
-In order to simplify the derivation of the black hole first law for these linear non-stationary variations, we impose the following gauge conditions on the perturbations: \begin{enumerate} \item[a)] The event horizon of the perturbed black hole geometry is identified with the bifurcate Killing horizon $\mathcal H$ of the background geometry, i.e., $\mathcal H^+$ is still located at $u=0$ and $\mathcal H^-$ at $v=0$ after the perturbation.
+In order to simplify the derivation of the black hole first law for the linear non-stationary variations \eqref{pert}, we choose the following gauge conditions:

+\begin{enumerate} \item[a)] The event horizon of the perturbed black hole geometry is identified with the bifurcate Killing horizon $\mathcal H$ of the background geometry, i.e., $\mathcal H^+$ is still located at $u=0$ and $\mathcal H^-$ at $v=0$ after the perturbation.

 \item[b)] The affinely parameterised null normals to $\mathcal H^+$ and $\mathcal H^-$ are fixed under the variation,

 and $k^a$ remains the null normal to $\mathcal H^+$ and $\ell^a$ remains null everywhere under the perturbation, which yield the following conditions on the variation of the metric: Together with \eqref{horizonkilling} this implies that $\xi^a\delta g_{ab}=0$ on the Killing horizon $\mathcal H.$ Moreover, we require that after the perturbation $k^a$ is still affinely parameterised on $\mathcal H^+$ and $\ell^a$ everywhere, i.e.,